 How can we avoid this condition?
 How can we make sure that we do not stop our business success because of analysis paralysis?
 First, we need to understand WHY we have a need to analyse everything to the Nth degree before we make a decision.
 Are we really searching for the facts and the truth or is there really another reason for our obsession to get it right?
 When you peel it all back, analysis paralysis happens because of the fear of failure.
 We are afraid that the decision we make will be wrong or it won’t be the “perfect” decision.

-I mentor some business owners who are predisposed to analysis paralysis.
-My advice to them were to remember that:
+Some business owners are more predisposed to analysis paralysis than others.
+My advice to those have been to constantly remind them that:

 - Failure is not always bad